grezniczek/dymo_labels/README.md

 # DYMO Labels

-An external module integrating DYMO label printers with REDCap.
+An external module that provides action tags and plugin pages to enable printing of labels using DYMO LabelWriter printers.

 ## Requirements